 - Avoid touching your nose, mouth or eyes

 Fortunately, the things you do to protect yourself will also protect others.
 The goal is to prevent you from getting the flu in the first place.
-Getting your family vaccinated for the flu is the best way to protect them.
+Getting your family vaccinated is the best way to protect them.
 Annual flu shots are recommended from 6 months to the elderly.
-The sooner you get a flu shot (October), the better.
+The sooner you get a shot (October), the better.

 - Young children

 - Pregnant women